rvolz/BicBucStriim/README.md

 Features & Issues
 -----------------

-* shows the 30 most recent titles on the index page
+* shows the most recent titles on the index page
 * provides listing/filtering/searching of book titles, authors, tags and series
 * shows detail pages (including download links) for authors and books
-* speaks English, Fench, German
+* speaks Dutch, English, French, German
 * is ready for mobile clients (tested with Kindle, iPhone, iPad)
 * provides a download protection for books (optional, think "parental control")
 * provides OPDS book catalogs for reading apps like Stanza
 * has an admin GUI for configuration

-* no search yet for OPDS clients
 * book download for OPDS is only possible when download protection is off